 The Ideal Conditions for Storing Candles

-Use lids or covers
+Use Lids or Covers

 Practical Candle Storage Tips You Can Use Today

-Group by scent, season, or usage
+Group by Scent, Season, or Usage

-Before you store a candle:
+Before you store a candle for any length of time:

-- Trim the wick to about ¼"
+- Trim the wick to about ¼ inch

 - Gently wipe the wax surface if there's any debris or soot

-- Pop the lid back on (or cover loosely)
+- Pop the lid back on or cover loosely

 Storing Refillable and Soy Wax Candles

-At ReCandle Co. our soy wax refills are designed to make clean candle care easy—but even low-maintenance wax needs a little love in storage.
+At ReCandle Co., our soy wax refills are designed to make clean candle care easy—but even low-maintenance wax needs a little love in storage.

 - Keep unused zero waste candle refills in their paper wrap or packaging, upright and away from heat or moisture